ariera/ariera.github.io/_posts/2017-09-26-django-webpack-vue-js-setting-up-a-new-project-that-s-easy-to-develop-and-deploy-part-1.markdown

 And we can now open `http://localhost:8000` in our browser and enjoy our fully functional dev environment :)

 ## Clean unnecessary files and options
+<strong><span class="warning">UPDATE:</span> It is better ignore everything related to `HtmlWebpackPlugin` in this part, it was breakign the end-to-end tests.</strong>

-Before we conclude let's do a little cleanup.
+~~Before we conclude let's do a little cleanup.~~

-Remove the `index.html` file at the root of your project and stop using `HtmlWebpackPlugin` in development.
-Since Django will render the initial html and include any assets there we don't need `HtmlWebpackPlugin` to generate an initial html file for us.
+~~Remove the `index.html` file at the root of your project and stop using `HtmlWebpackPlugin` in development.
+Since Django will render the initial html and include any assets there we don't need `HtmlWebpackPlugin` to generate an initial html file for us.~~

 {% highlight javascript %}
 // build/webpack.dev.conf.js